codeLearn23/teacher-cards/README.md

-# Working with React and Vite
+# Working with React and Vite.

 Extended a little beyond the lesson challenge.
 Scrimba's intro course to React.